AMReX-Combustion/PeleLM/Docs/source/Tutorials_TripleFlame.rst

     amr.plot_int        = 20          # number of timesteps between plotfiles
     amr.derive_plot_vars=rhoRT mag_vort avg_pressure gradpx gradpy diveru mass_fractions mixfrac
     amr.grid_log        = grdlog      # name of grid logging file
-    amr.probin_file = probin.2d.test  # This will default to file "probin" if not set

 The first two lines (commented out for now) are only used when restarting a simulation from a `checkpoint` file and will be useful later during this tutorial.
 Information pertaining to the checkpoint and plot_file files name and output frequency can be specified there. `PeleLM` will always generate an initial plotfile ``plt_00000`` if the initialization is properly completed, and a final plotfile at the end of the simulation.
 It is possible to request including `derived variables` in the plotfiles by appending their names to the ``amr.derive_plot_vars`` keyword.
 These variables are derived from the `state variables` (velocity, density, temperature, :math:`\rho Y_k`, :math:`\rho h`) which are automatically included in the plotfile.
 Note also that the name of the ``probin`` file used to specify the initial/boundary conditions is defined here.